Flood Hazard Areas

 These flood losses are created by the cumulative effect of obstructions in floodplains which cause an increase in flood heights and velocities, and by the occupancy of flood hazard areas by uses vulnerable to floods and hazardous to other lands because they are inadequately elevated, flood-proofed, or otherwise protected from flood damage.

 Chapter 38 of the City Code and applicable sections and appendixes of the International Building Code deal with floodplain management and apply to all construction done in Clear Lake Shores.
-The base flood elevation (BFE) of the entire city is 11 feet and no new construction is allowed below this flood elevation that does not meet all applicable codes.
-All construction below BFE must be flood resistant and be used for parking, access to building, and light storage only.
+BFE (Base Flood Elevation) should be determined by the FEMA FLOOD MAP and no new construction is allowed below this flood elevation that does not meet all applicable codes.
+All construction below BFE must be flood resistant and be used for parking, access to the building, and light storage only.